linhbui-management/mltable/README.md

 The 'mltable' package provides tools for generating descriptive statistics tables and correlation matrices for multilevel data.
-It includes functions for calculating correlations, aggregating data by groups, and computing additional statistics such as means, standard deviations, Cronbach's alpha, and RWG(J).
+It includes functions for calculating correlations, aggregating data by groups, and computing additional statistics such as means, standard deviations, Cronbach's alpha, and rwg.j.
 These functions are particularly useful for researchers working with hierarchical or nested data structures, such as teams, organizations, or repeated measures.